zth/rescript-relay-router/packages/rescript-relay-router/README.md

 - `childRoutes: React.element` - if there are rendered child routes, its rendered content will be here.
 - `prepared` - whatever it is that `prepare` returns above.

-### When will a route renderer re-render?

-A route renderer will re-render only when the URL _path_ changes, not when query params change.
-This is by design, so that you can leverage query params to refetch only the relevant parts of your UI as you update them.

 ### Child routes and `RelayRouterUtils.childRouteHasContent`

 As you can see, any child route content is passed along as a prop `childRoutes`.
 Sometimes it's useful to know whether that child route content is actually rendered or not.
 For example, maybe you want to control whether a slideover or modal shows based on whether there's actual content to show in it.
 For that purpose, there's a helper called `RelayRouterUtils.childRouteHasContent`.
 Here's an example of using it: